kota-vivek/Personalized-News-Aggregator/README.md

 ## Introduction

-This project is a news aggregator that scrapes articles from multiple news websites, categorizes them into different topics, and provides a REST API to retrieve and search for articles.
-The project also uses NLP to automatically classify articles into categories such as World News, Sports, Business, etc.
+This project is a news aggregator that scrapes articles from multiple news websites and categorizes them into topics such as World News, Sports, Business, etc. It provides a REST API for retrieving and searching articles.
+NLP is used for automatic classification of the articles.

 ## Technologies Used